 But Europe in the summer is brutal.
 It’s hot, it’s overtouristed, and half the time I feel like I’m surrounded by more Americans than locals.
 This corner of the Moravian-Silesian region is the perfect solution to all of this.
 Sepetna Hotel makes a great add-on if you’re already in the neighborhood and want to balance busy days of sightseeing with a spot that Czech families relax at.

-One night is enough if your goal is to take a hike, choose a sport or two, and reset before heading to your next European destination.
+One night is enough if your goal is to reset before heading to your next European destination.
+If you want to take a hike, choose a sport or two, or get to know an area off the radar, then you could spend longer.

 I also recommend walking or biking (3 kilometers) into town for a craft beer at Beskydský Pivovárek.
 At some point, you’ll also have to try a Kofola — a Czech herbal cola.
 I didn’t particularly like it, but it is pretty unique and worth trying once.